MiguelFranken/melodii/Documentation/development/DEVELOPMENT.md

 Do not forget to register your new controller in [Frontend/src/app/generator/library/controllers/index.ts](../../Frontend/src/app/generator/library/controllers/index.ts), or it will not be initialized!

+## Testing with the Client
+For testing we have the terminal-based [OSC-Client](Documentation/CLIENT.md).
+The client is based on the udp-protocoll and can send any osc-message to any osc-server.
+The user can change the osc-path or osc-arguments aswell as the communication properties.
+There are also preconfigurations for sending a note, a whole bunch of notes as a little song or starting a drum-loop.
+The proper documentation is found in the Documentation/[CLIENT.md](Documentation/CLIENT.md)-file.

 ## Documentation Generation
 The API documentation can be found at [API.md](Documentation/API.md).
 It is generated automatically from the doc comments with a custom annotation syntax.